vj-presidio/specif-ai/CONTRIBUTING.md

 If you have any questions, feel free to open an issue or reach out to the maintainers through the GitHub repository.

-Thank you for contributing to Specif AI!
+Thank you for contributing to Specifai!